 AC traction motors have reduced maintenance requirements due to the smaller number of locomotives performing the same tasks and quicker servicing turnaround times.

 Hybrid locomotives operate in a similar way to hybrid motor vehicles.
 Propulsion is provided by a large battery that is recharged by a small diesel generator.
 A regenerative braking system converts kinetic energy back into electricity to be stored when braking.
 The hybrid system also allows the diesel generator to run at a constant speed (the most efficient operating point) and so reduce fuel consumption.

 More research is needed to better understand the applications of commercial hybrid line-haul freight.
 Its application could be particularly applicable to long downhill runs or hilly terrain where braking is often used.
 Many rail lines from mines in Australia run downhill to the coast and could generate net energy output.

 Solar powered trains

-The world’s first 100% solar powered train began operating at Byron Bay NSW in December 2017.
+The world’s first 100% solar powered train began operating at Byron Bay New South Wales in December 2017.

 In Europe, Bankset Energy Corporation is trialling a system of solar panels that clip over railway sleepers and produce 200Mw of electricity for every 1000km of track.
 The electricity generated would be used in overhead powerlines for trains, as well as feeding power to nearby business and residences.
 The company predicts that trains and rail will be 100% powered by solar energy and batteries in the near future.